Cronos87/git-cheatsheet/README.md

 ## Make a patch

-Useful commands I use for creating a patch for clients.
+Useful commands you use for creating a patch for clients.

 ### Create a zip from a diff filenames
 ```bash